Best Practices

 If lab members have a safety concern, they should bring it up with their supervisor or the other lab members.

-If a lab member feels their safety concerns are not being taken seriously, or have any other lab safety questions, they can consult the SWFSC Safety Officer Ravi Shiwmangal (ravi.shiwmangal@noaa.gov).
+If a lab member feels their safety concerns are not being taken seriously, or have any other lab safety questions, they can consult the acting SWFSC Safety Officer Ariane Huddleston (ariane.huddleston@noaa.gov).

 Website Development

-As described above, this website is inteded to be a place for all glider team members to both use as a reference and contribute to.
+As described above, this website is intended to be a place for all glider team members to both use as a reference and contribute to.
 This section contains development notes and best practices

 - If using VSCode, this page contains helpful references and shortcuts.
-One of the most common and important is to render and preview the current qaurto files, which you can do with the Ctrl+Shift+K keyboard shortcut.
+One of the most common and important is to render and preview the current qmd files, which you can do with the Ctrl+Shift+K keyboard shortcut (shortcuts also work with Positron and RStudio).